Koromix/rygel/web/koffi.dev/pages/output.md

 ## Transient pointers

+*New in Koffi 2.3*

 You can use buffers and typed arrays for output (and input/output) pointer parameters.
 Simply pass the buffer as an argument and the native function will receive a pointer to its contents.

-Once the native function returns, you can decode the content with `koffi.read(pointer, type)` as in the following example:
+Once the native function returns, you can decode the content with `koffi.decode(value, type)` as in the following example:

 ```js
 // ES6 syntax: import koffi from 'koffi';